How to Establish Texas Domicile as an Expat

 Domicile

-Domicile is your permanent legal home—the place you intend to return to indefinitely, even if you currently live elsewhere.
+Domicile is your permanent legal home, the place you intend to return to indefinitely, even if you currently live elsewhere.
 You can only have one domicile at a time.
+Texas Election Code §11.001 codifies this for voter registration purposes: residence is "the place where one lives and intends to make home" (paraphrased).
+The same intent-plus-presence test underlies Texas DPS residency analysis.

-For expats: Your domicile is where you maintain your legal ties, file state taxes (if any), and claim as your permanent home—even though you physically live abroad.
+For expats: Your domicile is where you maintain your legal ties, file federal taxes from, and claim as your permanent home, even though you physically live abroad.

 Residency